superfly/edge/README.md

 yarn start # visit http://localhost:3000
 ```

 Once you have that running, try swapping in a different origin.
-Edit `index.ts` and and replace `backends.origin("https://getting-started.edgeapp.net")` with `backends.githubPages("superfly/landing")`.
+Edit `index.ts` and replace `backends.origin("https://getting-started.edgeapp.net")` with `backends.githubPages("superfly/landing")`.

 ### Deploy to production